 When I was a kid growing up in Ohio, I loved to play outside, collect rocks, and wonder how the world around me came to be- not much has changed.
 The path I have taken in life has truly been an adventure.
 In the 1990's, I spent four summers working in Yellowstone National Park where my love for science was ignited.
 During these summers, I fell in love with the Rocky Mountains, and my deepest desire was to live in a place where I could see their majesty everyday and admire their grand history.
 I am here and couldn't be happier.
 I love to backpack, hike, climb 14er's, camp with the bears, mountain bike, kayak, and frisbee golf.

-A couple of years ago, a Century kid came to me with the idea of starting a hiking club, since Outdoor Ed is no longer offered for 6th graders.
+A while ago, a Century kid approached me with the idea of starting a hiking club, since she knew how important it was for me to get kids outside.
 From that idea, OASIS (Outdoor Adventurous Students Into Science) was born.
-This is the 5th year for the club, and it is one of the few middle school hiking clubs in the COUNTRY!
-I run this club with Ms. Kitt.
-We have been to many beautiful Colorado places including Saint Mary's Glacier, Indian Peaks Wilderness, Guenella Pass, Boulder Canyon, Red Rocks, and Rocky Mountain National Park.
+This is the 8th year for the club, and it is one of the few middle school hiking clubs in the COUNTRY!
+I run this club with Mrs. Myers.
+We have been to many beautiful places in Colorado during our 7 year run of being one of the most fun and adventurous clubs at Century.
+Places we have visited and # of trips we have taken include: Saint Mary's Glacier (2 trips) , Brainard Lake/ Indian Peaks Wilderness (2 trips), Guenella Pass at the base of Mount Bierstadt and a hike into Georgetown, CO (3 trips), Boulder Canyon Recreation Trail and hike into Boulder (6 trips), Red Rocks Park and Amphitheatre (5 trips), Castle Wood Canyon (1 trip with a surprise wedding shower :) included for Ms. Kitt/ Mrs. Myers), and Rocky Mountain National Park (3 trips).